 - Stealing or damaging packages

-Using the Amazon Flex support through the app is the best way to mitigate problems while on shifts and to avoid deactivation.
+Amazon Flex support through the app is the best way to mitigate problems while on shifts and avoid deactivation.

 Amazon Flex: Pros And Cons

-Amazon Flex has provided thousands of people the opportunity to make some extra cash by doing relatively simple work.
+Amazon Flex has allowed thousands of people to make some extra cash by doing relatively simple work.
 However, it is not without its faults.
 There have been mixed reviews from drivers that make it clear this job is not for everyone.
-Below are some of the major benefits and drawbacks of this side-gig:
+Below are some of the significant benefits and drawbacks of this side gig:

 Amazon Flex Pros